GeoffSCollins/PolTools/docs/source/index.rst

 install it as described `here <https://cran.r-project.org/doc/manuals/r-release/R-admin.html>`_.
 If you do not have bedtools installed, please install it as described `in the documentation <https://bedtools.readthedocs.io/en/latest/content/installation.html>`_

-1) Install using pip and pypi
+1) Install using pip and PyPI
-Inside a terminal, run the following commands to install the necessary files

 .. code-block:: bash